weiber2002/depositar_statistic/hellop/intro.md

-# Welcome to Depositar
+# Depositar

 <h2>Welcome to the Depositar Statistical Analysis Platform: Unveiling Insights for Informed Exploration </h2>

 Within the pages of this comprehensive guide, you'll find a treasure trove of valuable information centered around the concept of **depositar** and their associated metadata.
-Depositar are **repositories** of data that harbor a wealth of insights, ripe for analysis and utilization.
-Our platform serves as a **bridge** between **raw data and actionable knowledge**, providing a rich resource for researchers, analysts, and knowledge enthusiasts.
+Depositar are repositories of data that harbor a wealth of insights, ripe for analysis and utilization.
+Our platform serves as a **bridge between raw data and actionable knowledge**, providing a rich resource for researchers, analysts, and knowledge enthusiasts.

 To stay align with the current realities, we suggest that you **refresh the data** in the next page.